-Interest Rate Risk - Interest rate risk is the risk that the value of investments will decrease as a result of a rise in interest rates.
+Interest Rate Risk - Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of investments.
 The BWL's investment policy restricts investments to a maximum weighted average life of five years unless matched to a specific cash flow.